 You can access a copy of our School Prospectus here.

-Our Open Evening for September 2022 entry is on Thursday 30 September 2021 from 5.00-8.00pm.
-We ask you to please wear masks unless medically exempt as we expect a busy few hours of visitors.
-Our Principal’s address for prospective families will be released the evening before (Wednesday 29 September) on our social media and on this website.
-It will also play on loop in our auditorium so that families may visit throughout the evening rather than bringing everyone into a hall at specific times during the pandemic.
-The national deadline for Year 7 applications is 31 October 2021, so this will give plenty of time for families to make a decision about the right secondary school for their child following their visit.
+Our Open Evening for September 2024 entry is on Wednesday 13 September 2023 from 6.00-8.30pm.
+Our Principal’s address for prospective families will be released the evening before (Tuesday 12 September) on our social media and on this website.
+It will also play on loop in our auditorium so that families may visit throughout the evening.
+The national deadline for Year 7 applications is 31 October 2023, so this will give plenty of time for families to make a decision about the right secondary school for their child following their visit.

 Choosing the right secondary school for your child is one of the most important decisions you’ll make as a parent – we know that and we’re here to support you.
 What will suit one child will be very different from what may support another, so having an understanding of the school’s ethos is essential.

-Houlton School is on schedule to open to our first Year 7 pupils in September 2021; we’ll occupy the Grade II listed Rugby Radio Station building, which was the hub of global communications throughout the 20th century and surrounded by the iconic 820ft radio masts.
+Houlton School occupies the Grade II listed Rugby Radio Station building, which was the hub of global communications throughout the 20th century and surrounded by the iconic 820ft radio masts.

 We have six forms in each year group of 180.
 That means we’re large enough to be able to offer a broad and balanced curriculum, whilst not being so large that your child may become lost in the crowd.
 Our teachers pride themselves on the relationships and rapport they build with children as soon as they join us for their seven-year journey.
 From day one, your child isn’t just starting a new school, they’re joining the Houlton family.